Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Explainable ML-based NIDS

 Overall, a global interpretation has been conducted by analysing the Shapley values of six NIDS datasets.
-The datasets sharing two common feature sets (CICFlowMeter and NetFlow) have been utilised using two ML classifiers (RF and DFF).
-The results indicate that some features have contributed more towards the final ML predictions than others.
-Some features have been vastly insignificant in the classification's process.
+The datasets sharing two common feature sets (CICFlowMeter and NetFlow) have been utilised to analyse the impact of each feature across multiple datasets.
+The KernelSHAP and TreeSHAP methods have been utilised for the DFF and RF models, respectively.
+The results identify certain key features causing a major impact on the model detection.
+However, some features have been vastly insignificant in the classification's process.
 This relates to the amount and quality of security events that these features present relating to the detection of attack types in the dataset.
 Therefore, the amount of each feature's contribution is different based on the datasets.
+This could be explained by the different attack scenarios and the different benign application traffic that each dataset contain.
+Therefore, the influence and importance of each network feature vary in each dataset.
 However, there are some common findings across datasets, such as the RF classifier being heavily influenced by forward directional-based features in the CICFlowMeter feature set.